Hounfor/OldtimerPack/README.md

 1) 'Mechs refitted from stock 6R into 6Rk can be encountered in battles against any troops using the Draconis Combine tables, but after the beginning of 3047.
 Their rarity is the same as that of the Marauder model 5D, so it is relatively rare, but not unique.
 2) If you caught Colonel Lees at FP "The Long Hunt", handed him over to Renauld Yamaguchi, and also killed the defector Okada in FP "The Defector", then if you have a high reputation with House Kurita, sooner or later Yamaguchi will call you with a business proposal.
 You'll need a lot of money.
 Really a lot of money.
 Not as much as buying a Berserker, but the price is biting.

+BattleAxe BKX-7K, BattleAxe BKX-7NC, Hammerhands HMH-3D and Hammerhands HMH-4D:

+Technically, these chassis are extinct, but occasionally they can be found in Davion local troops.

+Phoenir PX-3R and Phoenix PX-4R:

+Technically, these chassis are extinct, but occasionally they can be found in Steiner local troops.

+Von Rohrs VON 4RH-5 and Von Rohrs VON 4RH-6:

+Technically, these chassis are extinct, but occasionally they can be found in Kuritan local troops.

+Archer ARC-5CS, Marauder MAR-5CS, Phoenix Hawk PXH-1bC, Rifleman RFL-5CS, Shadow Hawk SHD-2Ht and Warhammer WHM-7CS:

+These all are ComStar refits used in the Battle of Tukayyid.
+They can be stumbled upon in missions with the participation of ComStar after 01.01.3052 with a small probability.
+By the way, the likelihood of HSR 400-D Hussar, KGC-001 King Crab, BL-9-KNT Black Knight, CHP-3N Champion and WVE-9N Wyvern spawning as other Clanbusters has also been lowered.

+Annihilator ANH-1X:

+I have no idea why I did it at all, because I never figured out how to integrate this into the mod without harming the lore, but let it be.
+It's impossible to get this 'mech in game ways, only by the save editor or mods like "Fell Of A Cargo Ship".

 Now about features.

 Feature 1 - Guardian ECM (X-2 ECM in stock BEX) and Beagle Active Probe (Beagle AP Equipment in stock BEX):